mebeim/aoc/2020/README.md

 value of the cup after the cup with value `i`.
 That is, `next_cup[i]` is the the cup which follows cup `i`.

-This `next_cup` list will have 1 million plus 1 elements, and will be initialize according to the initial 9 values we have as input plus another 999991 values from 10 to 1000000.
+This `next_cup` list will have 1 million plus 1 elements, and will be initialized according to the initial 9 values we have as input plus another 999991 values from 10 to 1000000.
 We add that 1 additional element in the list because we don't want to worry about calculating the correct indexes, and adding one more element while ignoring `next_cup[0]` makes us able to just use cup values as indexes.
 Finally, the last entry of the list will be the value of the first cup in our input, making the 1-millionth cup have the first one as "next", therefore making our linked list also *circular*.

 Keeping cups in a linked list removes the problem of having to shift everything around just to remove and insert an arbitrary contiguous chunk of cups: